 sudo apt update sudo apt upgrade

 Step 2.
 Install Snappy Package Manager.

 Snappy provides better package management support for Ubuntu.
 It’s quick and easy to use.
 To install Snappy package manager type following command:

 Step 3.
 Install PyCharm.

-Now to download and installed PyCharm snap package run following command.
-It will take some time to download and install package.
+Now to download and installed the PyCharm snap package run the following command.
+It will take some time to download and install the package.

 sudo snap install pycharm-community --classic

 On successful installation of PyCharm, the following output will be displayed:

 Step 4.
 Starting PyCharm.

 Now that PyCharm is installed on your Ubuntu system you can start it by clicking on the PyCharm icon (Activities -> PyCharm) or start PyCharm via terminal run following command: